peemlerd/Phoenix/README.md

 - Normalize the data for the *format preference* and *the likelihood of absence if Fall 2020 is completely online* because **comparing proportion of students favoring different options** provides greater clarity on what the majority prefer/how most people will react to an online semester.
 - Use raw counts on factors that matter to students (Each respondent is asked to rate 14 factors on the scale 1-5 where 1 = not (matter) at all AND 5 = really matters to me).
 The graphics tallies the number of students rating 4-5 on each factor.

 At first, I experimented with creating a stacked bar chart based on demographics (e.g. factors that matter to FGLI vs non-FGLI students stacked together) and normalizing the 'factors that matter' graphics.
-However, Bayliss and I decided not include those graphics because they complicate without adding much insight to the stories.
+However, Bayliss and I decided not include those graphics because they complicate without adding much insight to the story.

+NOTE: I believe visualizing data with Datawrapper is easier than with Python.

 5. **Incorporate pertinent anecdotes to make sense of the survey data**.
 Some readers may not be convinced by cold statistics about the exigency of an issue, but poignant stories might do the job.
 Consider the examples below: